jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We described it as a Game of Life.

 The laws of physics, chemistry, and geology reign supreme.
 They interact to create an emergent game board offering continually changing opportunities and challenges.
 Entropy wears down our environment, spoils our food, and puts timers on every creatures experience.
-Life continually inspires modifications of existing forms, while evolution determines which offspring survive to represent life's future.
+Life creates modifications of existing forms, while natural selection determines which offspring survive to represent life's future.

 Humans play the Game of Life.
 Most of time we play it with tools, but that is the only difference.
 It's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in New York City.